Escape-Technologies/mookme/packages/docs/README.md

 ## What is Mookme ?

 Mookme is a Git hook manager.
-It's sole purpose is to execute some scripts when you want to commit.
+It's sole purpose is to execute some scripts when you want to commit or do other git stuff.
 It could be a linter, tests, your favorite commit message checker.

 **Everything that is invoked through a cli can be used with Mookme!**